EvidentSecurity/esp-sdk-ruby/docs/UsersApi.md

 email = "email_example" # String | The email of the user

 opts = {
-  role_id: "role_id_example", # String | The role of the user
+  role_id: 56, # Integer | The ID of the role of the user
   sub_organization_ids: [56], # Array<Integer> | A list of sub organization IDs that the user should have access to
   team_ids: [56], # Array<Integer> | A list of team IDs that the user should have access to
-  disable_daily_emails: true, # BOOLEAN | Whether the daily emails should be turned off or not.
+  disable_daily_emails: true, # BOOLEAN | Specifies whether the daily emails should be turned off or not
   phone: "phone_example", # String | The phone number of the user
   time_zone: "time_zone_example" # String | The time zone of the user.
 See Time Zones for a list of valid time zones }